tssajo/Minify/TEST.md

   `ctrl + alt + shift + m` ( `super + alt + shift + m` on Mac OS X ) :

-  Beautifies the current buffer and saves the beautified version into the same directory with the appropriate .beautified.css or .beautified.html or .beautified.js or .pretty.svg file extension then it opens the beautified file in a new editor window.
+  Beautifies the current buffer and saves the beautified version into the same directory with the appropriate .beautified.css or .beautified.htm or .beautified.html or .beautified.js or .pretty.svg file extension then it opens the beautified file in a new editor tab.

 License
 -------